-The candidate with the highest resulting value is then chosen as the RP for that group, and its identity and hash value are stored with the entry created.
+2 From the RPs with the highest priority (i.e. lowest 'Priority' value), the candidate with the highest resulting value is then chosen as the RP for that group, and its identity and hash value are stored with the entry created.

-Ties between C-RPs having the same hash value, are broken in advantage of the highest address.
+Ties between RPs having the same hash value and priority, are broken in advantage of the highest address.